 - Comfortable walking shoes – Comfortable walking shoes are a MUST in Vienna Europe.
 I prefer shoes to booties at this time of the year.
 Here are two of my all-time favorites –

 - Day pack or a purse – Don’t forget to add a day pack or a purse.
-Both these items can pack a ton of things – from wallet, small cosmetic pouch, camera to a light cardigan and a water bottle when you are out and about exploring.
+Both these items can pack a ton of things – from a wallet, small cosmetic pouch, camera to a light cardigan, and a water bottle when you are out and about exploring.
 Check out this anti-theft travel purse and this day pack for travel which will store your essentials.

 - Universal adaptor – Don’t forget to pack your universal adaptor